mojaloop/auth-service/docs/README.md

 Based on [Mojaloop ThirdParty API definition](https://github.com/mojaloop/pisp/blob/7c1b878c720b64bc09f50f13962ebe24e117cc3c/docs/thirdparty-rest-v1.0-OpenApi.yaml) and Sequence Diagrams

-The Public key string can be NULL initially when the Auth service receives the request for credential.
-It's filled in once the signature checks out.
+The Credential attributes (ID, Type, Status etc.) are NULL when the authentication service initially receives the Consent information from the switch.
+The Credential information is populated in the following requests as the service receives credential information from the PISP, generates a challenge and verifies it.

 ## BDD